-20. Departure power settings.
+21. Departure power settings.
 As a condition of operating the F-35A at WLM, Air Force has agreed to restrict departure power settings to the maximum extent possible in order to limit noise to affected communities.
 A lower engine thrust setting may also be used to reduce noise emissions.
 The guidelines for Engine Thrust Request (ETR) settings during departures by F-35A include:

 - a.
 Either military thrust (100% ETR) or afterburner during takeoff and initial climb.
 Where possible military thrust is to be used, except when additional thrust is required for operational or safety reasons, such as heavy-weight operations and adverse runway surface conditions.

-It is anticipated that approximately 20% of F-35A takeoffs at RAAF Base Williamtown will require afterburner - b.
+- b.
 Following initial climb, when safe to do so, a reduced ETR setting will be selected, IAW with EIS conditions of consent, once the aircraft has reached a safe flying speed and altitude.

-21. Enclosure 1 contains details on the way in which F-35A operations will comply with the EPBC 2010/5747 Conditions of Approval.
+22. Enclosure 1 contains details on the way in which F-35A operations will comply with the EPBC 2010/5747 Conditions of Approval.